TVPlayerSupport/IPTVPlayerSupport/index.md

 ### How it works?

-#### 1. Make your own Playlist file
+#### 1. Make your own Playlist

- A. Make your own txt playlist file
+ A. Make your own txt playlist

-- Name your file as xxx.txt, then edit and save your text file in format as below:
+- Name your playlist as xxx.txt, then edit and save your text file in format as below:

 - TV or Radio Channel name,Media Source Link
 - One line one TV or Radio channel (do not forget The comma)